 "She wanted me to go talk to him and I'm like, 'I'm not talking to him, he just hit me.
 I'm done.
 You've seen him hit me before.
 I don't want to be with him,'" she says.

 Then her ex and his mom showed up at her aunt's house.
 She was in the middle of feeding their infant daughter, but she went to the door and asked him to leave.
 "And then that's when I turned my head and he shot me from behind through the glass door, in front of my daughter.
 I fell in front of her."
 Her ex then died by suicide.

 Cretain's aunt called 911, and after surgery to stop her internal bleeding, she was hospitalized for three weeks.
+Her doctor told her she may have to use a colostomy bag for the rest of her life because of how the bullets damaged her colon.
 "I had to learn how to walk and talk again, because I was on a breathing tube, and I couldn't even comb my hair," she says.
-Now, 23 years later, she uses a colostomy bag because the bullets damaged her colon.
-Five of the bullets still remain in her head and hip, leaving her with back problems and pain.
+Now, 23 years later, she does not have to use a colostomy bag, but five of the bullets still remain in her head and hip, leaving her with back problems and pain.